Salihugurlu/AWS/aws/projects/Project-503-Capstone-Project-Blog-Page-App-(Django)-on-AWS-Environment/Readme_solution_student.md

 Availability Zones : Select 2 AZ in aws_capstone_VPC
 Subnets            : Select 2 Private Subnets in these subnets

-We select which AZs and Subnets that the RDS can be in here.
+We selected which AZs and Subnets that the RDS can be in here.

 ```
 - Go to the RDS console and click `create database` button